-COMPLIANCE AND INTEGRITY INDICATOR STANDARD METHODOLOGY Percentage of employees signing the Code of Integrity GRI 2 - 16 Total number of breaches of the code of integrity identified through integrity helplines2 by type of breach and by type of consequence GRI 2 - 16 1 A breach of the Code of Integrity is a violation of the Code of Integrity.
+COMPLIANCE AND INTEGRITY INDICATOR STANDARD METHODOLOGY Employees who have signed the code of integrity (as a percentage of employees signing the Code of Integrity) GRI 2 - 16 Total number of substantiated breaches 1 of the code of integrity identified through integrity helplines 2 by type of breach and by type of consequence GRI 2 - 16 Substantiated breach is an investigated and proven violation of one of the Code of Integrity rules.
+Helpline is the SGS Integrity Helpline, a channel at a group level dedicated to the reporting of the potential, suspected violations of the Code of Integrity via online, phone, fax, email, post and open to all employees and external parties.
+Depending on the nature of the violation, the consequences can be various, but the most frequent of them are: Verbal or written Warning Suspension Termination Corrective actions in the process or procedures Total number of integrity issues reported through corporate integrity helplines GRI 2 - 16 1 An integrity issue is a breach of one or more of the 15 SGS Code of Integrity rules.
 2 "Helplines" means channels used by employees and external parties to report suspected violations of the Code of Integrity and submitted online, by phone call, sent via fax, email or post.
-Types of breaches defined: 1.
-Integrity of services 2.
-Financial records 3.
-Conflict of interest 4.
-Employee relations 5.
-Compliance with laws 6.
-Environment, health & safety Types of consequences defined: 1.
-Notification of employee 2.
-Workshop 3.
-Sanction 4.
-Termination Total number of integrity issues reported through corporate integrity helplines GRI 2 - 16 1 An integrity issue is a breach of one or more of the 15 SGS Code of Integrity rules.
-2 "Helplines" means channels used by employees and external parties to report suspected violations of the Code of Integrity and submitted online, by phone call, sent via fax, email or post.
-Percentage of employees trained on the Code of Integrity GRI 205 - 2 Cases of corruption recorded GRI 205 - 3
+Percentage of employees trained on the Code of Integrity GRI 205 - 2 GRI 404 - 1 1 Number or percentage of permanent employees who have completed the annual mandatory integrity training.
+Confirmed incidents of corruption and actions taken GRI 205 - 3 Direct economic value generated and distributed GRI 201 - 1 Legal actions for anti-competitive behavior, anti-trust, and monopoly practices GRI 206 - 1

-COMPLIANCE AND INTEGRITY INDICATOR STANDARD METHODOLOGY Total number of valid reports investigated GRI 2 - 16 Total number of breaches of previous years closed with consequences during the reporting year: Termination.
-GRI 2 - 16 Total number of proven incidents of discrimination GRI 406 - 1 Fines for non-compliance with regulations GRI 2 - 27 PUBLIC POLICY INDICATOR STANDARD METHODOLOGY Monetary contributions to trade associations GRI 2 - 28 PRO DCUREMENT AND SUPPLY CHAIN MANAGEMENT INDICATOR STANDARD METHODOLOGY Percentage of spend analyzed for sustainability risks GRI 2 - 6 The assessment identifies potential sustainability risks in our supply chain by evaluating above 50 economic, political, social, environmental and regulatory risks across all countries we operate in.
-Tier 1 suppliers1 analyzed for sustainability risks GRI 2 - 6 GRI 308 - 2 GRI 414 - 2 1 Includes all active suppliers in the top 30 SGS countries, covering 83% of our spend.
+COMPLIANCE AND INTEGRITY INDICATOR STANDARD METHODOLOGY Incidents of discrimination and corrective actions taken GRI 406 - 1 Fines for non-compliance with regulations GRI 2 - 27 Cases of discrimination reported via our helplines GRI 205 - 2 Incidents of non-compliance concerning product and service information and labeling GRI 417 - 2 Incidents of non-compliance concerning marketing communications GRI 417 - 3 PUBLIC POLICY INDICATOR STANDARD METHODOLOGY Monetary contributions to trade associations GRI 2 - 28 GRI 415 - 1 Contributions to local, regional or national political campaigns/ organizations/candidates (CHF).
+PR OCUREMENT AND SUPPLY CHAIN MANAGEMENT INDICATOR STANDARD METHODOLOGY Percentage of spend analyzed for sustainability risks GRI 2 - 6 GRI 414 - 2 The assessment identifies potential sustainability risks in our supply chain by evaluating above 50 economic, political, social, environmental and regulatory risks across all countries we operate in.
+Tier 1 suppliers1 analyzed for sustainability risks GRI 2 - 6 GRI 414 - 2 1 Includes all active suppliers in the top 30 SGS countries, covering 83% of our spend.
+Proportion of spending on local suppliers GRI 204 - 1